 The “Miracle Question” Can Help You Get Self Motivated

 The Miracle Question is a method used in therapy sessions.
 It is based on the idea that the client knows the best answer to solve their problem.
 Once the desired solution is determined, the coach and client work toward creating a map to get to the destination.

 Okay, your close friend comes to you with a problem.
 They want to know how to increase their self-motivation AND will pay you $5,000 for your best advice.

 What would you tell them to do?
 What parts of your current life and habits would be helpful for them to duplicate?

-Strangely, it is easy for us to give advice to other people, and often, it is helpful.
+Strangely, it is easy for us to advise other people, and often, it is helpful.
 Why are we blocked when we reach for our own self-motivation?
-Practice what you preach, take the advice you gave your friend.
+Practice what you preach; take the advice you gave your friend.
 And the imaginary money too!

 Self-Motivation Requires You to Dig Deep

 Sometimes we need to look deep into our soul to find our self-motivation.
-Often called our “why” or our “life purpose” we all have something that we are sent here to do.
-I believe that our “why” often is based in helping other people, whether it is through teaching, creating new products or simply offering compassion.
+Often called our “why” or our “life purpose,” we all have something we are sent here to do.
+I believe that our “why” often is based in helping other people, whether it is through teaching, creating new products, or simply offering compassion.

 You Have To Get Back On Track To Find Your Self-Motivation

 Go Back To The Basics